Is Your Mind Getting in the Way of Your Bliss?

-As humans I’ve noticed we give a lot of honor and attention and identity to our mind.
-Our thinking we have revered as our greatest attribute.
+I’ve noticed we give a lot of honor, attention and identity to our minds.
+Culturally we have revered thinking as our greatest attribute.
 However, too much attention here can get in the way of our joy and bliss!

-Have you ever seen the animation Mega Mind.
-Really this is what humans should look like with the amount of attention we give our thinking mind – huge heads with little bodies.
-We have become a people that want to know answers, have to have the facts and need to analyze everything.
+Have you ever seen the animated movie Mega Mind?
+This is what humans should really look like with the amount of attention we give our thinking mind – huge heads with little bodies.
+We have become a race who wants to know answers, wants to know the facts and who need to analyze everything.
 Look at our school systems.
 They train kids from an early age that smart means knowing your facts and having the right answer.

 So what is so bad about this hyper focus on our mind?